 Convention Description Underlined Underlined words or phrases are hyperlinks.
 You can click to redirect to a website or a specific section.
 Teal Contents to be emphasized and texts on the web page are in teal, including the menus, items, buttons, etc. The menu structures to show the path to load the corresponding page.
-For example, Advanced > System > Firmware Upgrade means the firmware upgrade page is under the System menu that is located in the Advanced tab.
+For example, Advanced > Wireless > WDS means the WDS function page is under the Wireless menu that is located in the Advanced tab.
 Note: Ignoring this type of note might result in a malfunction or damage to the device. Ø Tips: Indicates important information that helps you make better use of your device. symbols on the web page Click to edit the corresponding entry.
 Click to delete the corresponding entry.
 Click to enable or disable the corresponding entry.
 Click to view more information about items on the page.